epicfaace/enscience/pages/astronomy/pulsar.md

 ###Pulsar dispersion

 <img src="/images/pulsarDispersion.gif" class="medium left">
 Pulses at higher frequencies reach Earth before pulses of lower frequencies.
-This is because pulses of lower frequency interact with free electrons in the interstellar medium.
-So, ***de-dispersion*** is needed to correct for this effect, creating a wave as is on the bottom.
+This is because pulses of lower frequencies interacti more with free electrons in the interstellar medium, while higher-frequency photons are less effected.
+So, ***de-dispersion*** is needed to correct for this effect, creating a wave as shown on the bottom.

 ***Dispersion measure*** is defined as the integrated column density of free electrons along the line of sight:
 <img src="/images/pulsarDM.gif">